-Early type systems for the π -calculus [Mil99, PS96] focus on regulating the data sent on channels.
-Subsequent type systems also regulate process behaviour; for example, session types [THK94, HVK98] regulate pairwise interactions and linear types [Kob98] help avoid deadlocks.
-A recent paper [DG00] explicitly proposes a type and effect system for the π -calculus, and the idea of latent effects on channel types.
+Later type systems for the $\pi$ -calculus also regulate process behaviour; for example, session types [THK94, HVK98] regulate pairwise interactions and linear types [Kob98] help avoid deadlocks.
+A recent paper [DG00] explicitly proposes a type and effect system for the $\pi$ -calculus, and the idea of latent effects on channel types.
 This idea can also be represented in a recent general framework for concurrent type systems [IK01].
-Still, the types of our system are dependent in the sense that they may include the names of channels; to the best of our knowledge, this is the first dependent type system for the π -calculus.
+Still, the types of our system are dependent in the sense that they may include the names of channels.
 Another system of dependent types for a concurrent language is Flanagan and Abadi's system [FA99] for avoiding race conditions in the concurrent object calculus of Gordon and Hankin [GH98].
+Chaki, Rajamani, and Rehof's technique [CRR02] for model-checking $\pi$ -calculus programs is influenced, in part, by the use of dependent types in the present work.

-The rule (Proc Cond) for typing name equality if x = y then P else Q checks P under the assumption that the names x and y are the same; we formalize this by substituting y for x in the type environment and the process P. Given that names are the only kind of value, this technique is simpler than the standard technique from dependent type theory [NPS90, Bar92] of defining typing judgments with respect to an equivalence relation on values.
+The rule (Proc Cond) for typing a conditional if x = y then P else Q checks the positive branch P under the assumption that the names x and y are the same; we formalize this by substituting y for x in the type environment and the process P. Given that names are the only kind of value, this technique is simpler than the standard one from dependent type theory [NPS90, Bar92] of defining typing judgments with respect to an equivalence relation on values.
 Honda, Vasconcelos, and Yoshida [HVY00] also use the technique of applying substitutions to environments while type-checking.